A blurred or distorted vision is a shooter’s worst enemy as it gets in the way of precisely aiming at your target.

 Is a Green or Red Dot Better for Astigmatism?

-A green dot is said to be more helpful than a red dot.
-Prismatic sights are also good for people with astigmatism.
+A green dot is said to be more helpful than a red dot as it causes less strain on the eye.

 What Does Parallax-Free Mean?